 Mr. Zweifach is a member of the Dean’s Advisory Board of George Washington University Law School.
 He also is President of the Greater New York Regional Board of the American Friends of the Hebrew University of Jerusalem.

 Over the years, Mr. Zweifach has been actively involved in bar association activities.
-He is currently a member of the Committee on Securities Litigation, the Committee on White Collar Criminal Defense, and the In-House/Outside Litigation Counsel Group of the New York City Bar Association.
+He is currently a member of the Committee on White Collar Criminal Defense and the In-House/Outside Litigation Counsel Group of the New York City Bar Association.

 Mr. Zweifach regularly lectures and participates in panel discussions before various professional organizations, has written numerous publications, and teaches CLE courses on a wide variety of subjects.
-He recently was Chair of the New York City Bar’s First Annual Securities Litigation and Enforcement Institute.
+He is Chair of the New York City Bar’s Second Annual Securities Litigation and Enforcement Institute.
 He has taught trial advocacy courses for the National Institute for Trial Advocacy, the American Law Institute-American Bar Association, the U.S. Attorney General’s Advocacy Institute, PLI, the New York City Bar, and numerous law schools.

 Mr. Zweifach is admitted to practice in the State of New York, and before the U.S. Courts of Appeal for the Second, Third and Tenth Circuits, the U.S. Tax Court, and the U.S. District Courts for the Southern, Eastern, Western and Northern Districts of New York.